Butchering Sea Lions with Stone Tools

 The hunting of sea lions was wide spread from Siberia to South America.
 Large scale seasonal hunts were organized with Indigenous peoples in the Santa Barbara region of California (Lyman 1989; 1995), but only the co-operative hunt of the Penelakut on the east coast of southern Vancouver Island, was known for southern British Columbia.
 This co-operative hunt was not the usual method for hunting sea lions along the coast of British Columbia.

 Anthropologist.
 Wayne Suttles. was told that anyone could hunt seals or porpoise without having any special rituals.
 He noted: “All the informants whom I questioned on the mater said that the only sea-mammal hunters who engaged in any ritualism were Penelekuts sea-lion hunters.
-The Penelekuts and only they regularly hunted sea-lion; Penelekuts sea-lion hunters fasted and remained continent before going out, used spells and songs to calm the animals, and divided the carcass among members of a hunting party according to fixed rules.
+The Penelekuts and only they regularly hunted sea-lion; Penelekuts sea-lion hunters fasted and remained celibate before going out, used spells and songs to calm the animals, and divided the carcass among members of a hunting party according to fixed rules.
 The Straits people did not share these practices.”
 (Suttles 1974).

 Information on sea lion hunting by Hul’qumi’num speakers on the east coast of Vancouver Island comes largely from a single Penelakut person, Leo Mitchell (c.
 1874 – July 14, 1955).
 Mitchell’s knowledge was collected by Suttles, during his field work from 1949 – 1950.
 Leo Mitchell, from Kuper Island, was listed on his death certificate, at age 81, as a “Sheep farmer and fisherman”.